antoniosehk/antoniosehk.github.io/README.md

 ### Spaceship Escape Online Game [4th Oct, 2019]
 Demo available here: [https://antonioszeto.tech/static/space-app-2019/game.html](https://antonioszeto.tech/static/space-app-2019/game.html)

 This is an online game, where the player needs to control the spaceship to escape from the surrounding space debris.
 The game was developed in [Space Apps Challenge 2019](https://www.spaceappschallenge.org/).
-It is hosted on Google Cloud, developed using Python Flask, sqlite, HTML5, CSS, Javascript, Bootstrap, and PyGame.
+It is hosted on Google Cloud, developed using Javascript and Python PyGame.

 ### Construction Materials Purchasing System [15th Sept, 2019]
 Demo available here: [https://antonioszeto.tech](https://antonioszeto.tech)